farazsth98/farazsth98.github.io/_posts/2019-10-12-picoctf-2019-sice-cream.markdown

 * **Category:** pwn
 * **Points:** 500
-* **Solves:** 15-20 is what I would guess.
-Did not have the challenge unlocked to check.
+* **Solves:** 14

 >Just pwn this [program](https://2019shell1.picoctf.com/static/b53566a7a55dd9ef5954e859d56c143d/sice_cream) and get a flag.
 Connect with `nc 2019shell1.picoctf.com` 6552 . [libc.so.6](https://2019shell1.picoctf.com/static/b53566a7a55dd9ef5954e859d56c143d/libc.so.6) [ld-2.23.so](https://2019shell1.picoctf.com/static/b53566a7a55dd9ef5954e859d56c143d/sice_cream)

 ### **Solution**

-Note that there is my solution (which is pretty insane), but there's also a much easier solution that I will showcase at the end.

-Disclaimer 2: I won't cover the basics of heap exploitation in this post.
+Disclaimer: I won't cover the basics of heap exploitation in this post.
 I have one post relating to a very easy glibc 2.23 heap exploitation challenge ([BSides Delhi 2019: message_saver](/2019-09-30-bsides-delhi-message-saver/)), and another going much more in-depth with regards to how `malloc` and `free` kind of function, as well as what chunks and bins are ([picoCTF 2019: Ghost_Diary](/2019-10-12-picoctf-2019-ghostdiary/)).
 If the terminology is unfamiliar to you, I suggest going through those writeups.

 #### Reverse Engineering the binary